Solving Linear Inverse Problems using Higher-Order Annealed Langevin Diffusion: Numerical methods

 {\bf Comparison with other methods.} Based on our previous experiments, we consider the case of $L=5$ for all the methods as it is the case with the best trade-off between running time and performance.
 The comparison with baseline detectors is shown in Fig.~\ref{fig:SER-methods-detection}.
 The figure reveals that our proposed method markedly outperforms the other detectors.
 Notice that our method can handle a varying number of users without the need for any retraining as required in, e.g., OAMPNet~\cite{oampnet}.
 This is key in MIMO communications, as the number of users connected to the network might be constantly changing.

 {\bf Running time comparison.} In this third experiment, we compute the SER of our method and the other baselines w.r.t. running time in $\mathrm{ms}/\mathrm{symb}$.
 We assume a coherence time such that each block contains 1000 samples.
-The comparison is shown in Fig.~\ref{fig:SER-complexity-detection} for an $\text{SNR}= \SI{16}{\decibel}$, $U=1$, and 5000 symbols.
+The comparison is shown in Fig.~\ref{fig:SER-complexity-detection} for an $\text{SNR}= \SI{16}{\decibel}$, $5000$ symbols, and only one trajectory, i.e., $U=1$ in~\eqref{eq:Ntraj}; this means that we are considering a full pass of both Alg.~\ref{alg_uld} and Alg.~\ref{alg_3ld}.
+We focus on $U=1$ because all trajectories can be computed in parallel, thus, larger values for $U$ result in similar wall-clock computational time.
 Given the coherence time, we have to compute 5 SVDs that correspond to each $\{\bbH_i\}_{i=1}^5$.
 First, notice that both underdamped and overdamped methods have the same performance when considering $L = 20$, something expected given the result in the first experiment.
 Moreover, the third-order slightly outperforms both.
 However, when $L =5$, both the underdamped and the third-order cases successfully reduce the running time while achieving a better performance compared to the overdamped case.
 Furthermore, the third-order outperforms the underdamped without adding computational burden.